 Type of Refuse Collected:

-The town will collect all garbage, rubbish and acceptable categories of refuse provided that the town superintendent shall have the right to determine what refuse is acceptable depending upon its quantity and type.
+The town will collect all garbage, rubbish and acceptable categories of refuse provided that the town manager shall have the right to determine what refuse is acceptable depending upon its quantity and type.

 Refuse NOT Acceptable for Disposal: